magicsandbox-ai/magicsandbox/functions/findApp/README.md

 - `input` (**required**) (string): User input.
 - `maxCost` (number) (default 0.001): Maximum cost you're willing to pay for the App call.
 - `apps` (string[]): Up to 10 Apps to include in the result, regardless of score.
-- `rating` ({ input: string, app: string, rating: number }): A user rating for a previous input and App combination.
+- `rating` ({ inputId: string, app: string, rating: number }): A user rating for a previous input and App combination.
 This is only used if the caller is `magicsandbox.Assistant`.

 **Returns:** an object with keys: